mikemeyer186/baby-tools-shop/README.md

 ```

 > [!NOTE]
-> If a different Python version is needed, the path to installed Python version can bes used instead of `python`
+> If a different Python version is needed, the path to installed Python version can be used instead of `python`

 5. Installing of Django: